sigasi/sigasi_insights/content/releasenotes/sigasi-4.11.md

 We recommend at least **4GB of memory** available for Sigasi Studio, and you need **about 300MB** of free disk space.

+# Sigasi Studio 4.11.1 point release

+On March 30 we released Sigasi Studio 4.11.1.
+This release fixes the following reported issues:

+* Allow correct updates/installation of Sigasi Studio Eclipse Plugin in recent Eclipse installations
+* [VHDL] Fixed formatting for specific types of port map and aggregate combinations
+* [VHDL] Allow formatting of files using encrypted regions
+* [VHDL] Attached a QF to set the project to VHDL 2019 to all VHDL 2019 related errors
+* [Verilog] Improved highlighting of `localparam`s in the dark theme
+* [Verilog] Fixed a rare issue where hovers weren't being shown

+Thanks for all the bug reports and enabling Talkback.